RMS Carmania (1905): Service

 After repairs in Gibraltar, she patrolled the coast of Portugal and the Atlantic islands for the next two years.
 In 1916 she assisted in the Gallipoli campaign.
 From July 1916 she was a troop ship.
 After the war she took Canadian troops home from Europe.

 By 1919 she had returned to passenger liner service.
 In 1923 Cunard had her refitted as a cabin class ship, with her total accommodation reduced from 2,650 berths to 1,440.
 Caronia was similarly refitted, and the two sisters kept busy until the shipping slump caused by the Great Depression after 1929.
 By 1930 Carmanias navigational equipment included submarine signalling and wireless direction finding.

 Fate

 Toward the end of 1931 Cunard listed both Carmania and Caronia for sale.
 In 1932 Hughes Bolckow & Co. bought her for scrap.
 She arrived at Blyth on 22 April to be broken up.

-Carmanias bell is on display aboard the permanently moored HMS Wellington at Victoria Embankment, London.
+Carmanias bell is on display aboard the permanently moored at Victoria Embankment, London.